Applies To

 Unfortunately, many people reuse the same usernames and passwords for more than one online account.
 This leaves them vulnerable on multiple sites when breaches occur.

-To help you protect your online accounts, Password Monitor informs you if any of your passwords have been compromised in a data breach.
+To help you protect your online accounts, Password Monitor checks if your passwords have been compromised in a data breach.
 Changing your passwords immediately is the best way to prevent your accounts from being hijacked.

 Note: Password Monitor is currently available only on Windows and macOS.